47chapters/letsgo/docs/tutorials/setting-up-authentication-with-auth0.md

 >   --header 'authorization: Bearer eyJhbGciOi...31JX_NE2nAzwI2zyvW8qXcLuBk9hdb1RFdQ'
 ```

-You will see the output simiar to this:
+You will see the output similar to this:

 ```json
 {